 Our 22-year-old client was driving on a local highway with other commuter traffic when a driver suddenly turned left in front of him and caused serious damages to the vehicles—which were totaled—and to our client, who was transported to the hospital after losing consciousness.
 He suffered several injuries, but the long-term injury was severe muscle and tendon pain in his mid-back as a result of the sudden acceleration and deceleration of the collision.

-The other side offered less than the medical bills incurred by our client at about $20,000 and Attorney Jason F. Hahn of Hupy and Abraham in Madisoin counseled our client to refuse the offer and file suit, which he did.
+The other side offered less than the medical bills incurred by our client at about $20,000 and our attorneys in Madison counseled our client to refuse the offer and file suit, which he did.

 At mediation, the insurance company again offered $20,000, which was immediately refused, and eventually paid a demanded settlement of $70,000.